-Selecting a graduate program that will best train you in your field while meeting financial and geographical limitations can be a difficult process.
-Program structure, cost, location, and length are all factors that must be considered.
+Selecting a graduate program that will best train you in your field, while addressing financial and geographical limitations, can be a difficult process.
+Program structure, cost, location, and length are all factors to consider.
 One of the most frequently asked questions is, "When should I begin the graduate school process?"

 Check out these resources:

 Next, use these helpful resources to begin your search:

 - ETS Net - A feature of the Educational Testing Service, provides thorough information on standardized tests such as the GRE, LSAT, GMAT, and PRAXIS.
 This site also provides general information on graduate programs and financial aid.

 - GoGrad Guidebook